beccadax/SyntaxKit/README.md

 * There are some rendering glitches in ASKLineNumberView, usually brought out by scrolling.
 * -[ASKSyntaxViewController indentSelection:] and -[ASKSyntaxViewController unindentSelection:] do not fully support ASKSyntaxViewController's indentation-controlling properties.
-* ASKSyntax(syntaxForType) does not have any mechanism for loading syntaxes shipped in an app or in a user directory, and the mapping between UTIs and syntaxes is kind of hacky.
 * I might rework the syntax marking to base it on regexes.
-* SyntaxKit desperately needs more syntaxes.
-Currently it only supports HTML, CSS, and Objective-C; it uses the Objective-C syntax highlighting for other C variants.
 * While the ASKSyntaxColorPalette object now encapsulates mapping syntax components to colors, there's currently no mechanism to handle editing color palettes.
 * Documentation is generally either nonexistent or out of date.